Skip to main content Jump to list of all articles

 You can also change the size of your post’s featured image by choosing one of the following.

-If that doesn’t work try get_the_post_thumbnail
+If that doesn’t work then you can try the following code snippets instead.

-<?php echo get_the_post_thumbnail($post->ID, 'full'); ?>
+1<?php echo get_the_post_thumbnail($post->ID, 'full'); ?>

-<?php echo get_the_post_thumbnail($post->ID, array(100,100),'thumbnail');?>
+2<?php echo get_the_post_thumbnail($post->ID, array(100,100),'thumbnail');?>

 Errors